google-deepmind/mujoco/doc/programming.rst

 resources that were uploaded to the GPU by mjr_makeContext.
 These include model-specific resources such as meshes and textures, as well as generic resources such as font bitmaps for the specified font scale, framebuffer objects for shadow mapping and offscreen rendering, and associated renderbuffers.
-It also contains OpenGL-related options copied from mjModel.vis, capabilities of the default window framebuffer that are discovered automatically, and the currently active buffer for rendering; see :ref:`buffers <reBuffer>` below.
+It also contains OpenGL-related options copied from ``mjModel.vis``, capabilities of the default window framebuffer that are discovered automatically, and the currently active buffer for rendering; see :ref:`buffers <reBuffer>` below.
 Note that even though MuJoCo uses fixed-function OpenGL, it avoids immediate mode rendering and instead uploads all resources to the GPU upfront.
 This makes it as efficient as a modern shader, and possibly more efficient, because fixed-function OpenGL is now implemented via internal shaders that have been written by the video driver developers and tuned extensively.

 Most of the fields of mjrContext remain constant after the call to mjr_makeContext.
 The only exception is mjrContext.currentBuffer which changes whenever the active buffer changes.
 Some of the GPU resources may also change